KnightChaser/myCustomLazyVim/README.md

 ```

 5. Always importantly, don't forget to issue `:checkhealth` and `:Mason` command if you encountered some errors!
 Especially if you just installed system, there might be some missing packages such as `curl`.
 Major external dependencies such as `node.js` are listed in `.mise.toml`.
 Install mise(<https://github.com/jdx/mise>) and manage external dependencies in a single shot.

+6. Issue a command `:UpdateRemotePlugins` to update the remote plugins.
+It's required to update the plugins that include the remote plugins, such as `wilder.nvim`.